-In the state, you may not operate a motor vehicle if you have a BAC of
+In the state of Nevada, you may not operate a motor vehicle if you have

-is important to note that although your blood alcohol concentration is
+old.
+It is important to note that although your blood alcohol concentration

-a crucial part of any DUI offense, that you may still face charges even
+is a crucial part of any DUI offense, that you may still face charges

 is impaired, you may still face DUI charges in Nevada even if your BAC